2xG/koombea_contact_importer/README.md

 # Koombea Contact Importer

 This is a test project as a part of Koombea tech assessment.
+You can read the task itself here

+You can try this app here https://koombea-contact-importer.herokuapp.com/

+In case you want to run this application locally please read below.
 This project uses Ruby v2.7.0
 You also need [Yarn](https://yarnpkg.com/) to be installed For Sidekiq you should have a Redis server running.